Dejanvuk/Test-Redis/README.md

 Needless to say, the Redis app uses the 3rd way which is the most efficient in this case.
 ___
+## SHORT TERM TO-DO's:
+- [ ] Add Lombok to the models
+- [ ] Change the packet name '.parser' in the server
+- [ ] If key was already present when using SET, send an OK message saying the key was already present back
+- [ ] Add 'TOP' command and 'TOP n most recently used & least recently used' command

 ## EXTRA TO-DO's:
 - [x] Create the CLI
 - [x] Add support for arrays with different data types, for example arrays of strings and integers (Partial, only parser support is missing)